 For example, Red is a color that defines popular online platforms Youtube or Netflix.
 It is known to be eye-catching and can be used to highlight important elements in the email.
 The color palette you choose should define your brand identity, and people should be able to recall your brand from the emails you sent.

 One of the amazing email template design examples to understand how colors play a vital role in email designs is to note the Holiday emails from Apple.
-You can see below in the image how they have created a visual pattern throughout the message and how uniform is their color scheme.

 5. Choosing the right font